GiorgosFrag24/QATask/README.md

 If you would like to run the tests on an emulated device, follow the instructions listed on https://appium.io/docs/en/2.0/quickstart/uiauto2-driver

+Make sure to change the field 'deviceName' on the file 'desiredCapabilities.yaml' to correspond to your (physical) device's name.

+To check your connected devices, type 'adb devices' in the command line.

+If adb is not recognized, download Android SDK tools and add \Android\Sdk\platform-tools to your PATH environment variable.

 # Running tests instructions

 Start the Appium server by typing 'appium' in the command line.